 There is plenty for children and teenagers to get involved in at St Mark’s.
-As well as the groups (Lions, M or the Broomhall girls group), teenagers often act (at, say, the Christmas Eve play or the pancake party on Shrove Tuesday), serve or read at services, or help with the crèche.
-Some people do lots, some do less, we welcome all.
+As well as the groups (Lions or the Broomhall girls group), teenagers often act (at, say, the Christmas Eve play or the pancake party on Shrove Tuesday), play an instrument for the morning service, serve or read at services, or help with the crèche.
+Some people do lots, some do less; we welcome all.

 Broomhall Girls Youth Club